-Having indoor plants is a good idea on so many levels, from visual aesthetics to physical and mental health benefits.
-If you love having your green babies indoors, you want to make sure they are getting all the care and attention they need to flourish for a long time.
-Repotting your indoor plants is necessary on occasion and not just to match your newly redecorated space.
-It’s also good for your plants.
-We’re going to walk through how to repot plants safely without harming or stunting the growth of your beautiful indoor oasis.
+Having indoor plants has so many benefits on so many levels.
+Not only are they visual aesthetic, but their also beneficial to your physical and mental health.
+If you love having your green babies indoors, you want to make sure they’re getting all the care and attention they need so they can flourish for a long time.
+It’s a good idea to repot your indoor plants on occasion, and not just to match your newly redecorated space.
+Repotting is also beneficial to your plants’ continual growth.
+We’re going to walk through how to repot plants safely without harming or stunting the growth of your beautiful indoor greenery.

 While replacing and updating your decorative pots is a good way to spice up and refresh your indoor space’s decor, the biggest reason to repot a plant is for the plant’s health.
-Potted plants often start to outgrow their pots, and they need to be transported to a larger pot to continue to grow and flourish.
+Potted plants often start to outgrow their pots, meaning that their root system becomes too big for the space, stunting growth.
+Plants eventually need to be transported to a larger pot to continue to grow and flourish.
 The soil in the pot also needs to be replaced on occasion.
 As the plant grows, it absorbs nutrients from the soil, and in the case of a potted plant, replacing the soil allows your plant to continue to be fed.

 Believe it or not, repotting your plants is not something you should frequently do.
-The repotting process can put stress on the plant and cause damage to it or stunt its growth.
-You should only repot your indoor plants at certain points throughout the life of the plant, and the process should be carefully done to minimize stress.
+The repotting process can put stress on the plant and cause damage to it or hinder its growth.
+You should only repot your indoor plants at certain points throughout the life of the plant, and the process should be carefully done to minimize plant stress.
+Here are the best times to repot that pretty little plant.

 After purchasing the plant

 When you purchase a new house plant, wait several days to repot it.
-Give your new green baby some time to get accustomed to your home’s light, climate, and airflow before you put it through the stress of repotting.
+Give your new green baby some time to get accustomed to your home’s light, climate, and airflow.
+That way, it has become strengthened and acclimated to its surroundings before you put it through the stress of repotting.

 After 12-18 months